Calligraphy: modern copperplate

 By the end of this course you should be able to...

-- Identify and recognise key characteristics of copperplate script
+- Identify and recognise the key characteristics of copperplate script

-- Vary weight of a stroke, spacing and speed of writing successfully and with confidence
+- Vary the weight of a pen stroke, the spacing and the speed of your writing successfully and with confidence

 - Correct mistakes neatly